 Cellular jail stands mute witness to the saga of the Indian freedom struggle.
 This is a must-visit for every Indian.
 The jail hosts many museums and gallows where prisoners were hanged to death.
 In the evening a light and sound show is held in the premises depicting the history of Andaman islands and Cellular Jail.

-The Cellular Jail was known to house many notable Indian activists during the Indian freedom struggle.
+The Cellular Jail in Port Blair was known to house many notable Indian activists during the Indian freedom struggle.
 The Jail is one of the murkiest chapters in the history of British rule in India.
-The construction of the prison started in 1896 and it took 10 years and Rs 5,17,352-/ for completion.
+The construction of the prison started in 1896, and it took 10 years and Rs 5,17,352-/ for completion.
 The bricks used to build the building were brought from Burma, erstwhile Myanmar.

 Cellular Jail remains open for visitors on all days from 9 am to 5 pm.